Halloween (G.G.F.H. album)

 Halloween is a compilation album by the industrial band G.G.F.H.
 It is a CD-only compilation of tracks that were previously available on a 1991 cassette release, also called Halloween, that was limited to 1000 copies.
-All the tracks have been culled from G.G.F.H.'s first six demo cassettes that were recorded between 1986 and 1989.
+It comprises tracks recorded between 1986 and 1989.
 It was released after fans that had missed the original cassette version demanded to hear it.
 "Night Prowler" is an industrialized remix of a song by AC/DC.